-Alternative 2: Set the commercial hook-and-line trip limit at 1,500 lbs with no reduction.Option a: For the Western zoneOption b: For the Eastern zone northern subzone
+Alternative 2: Set the commercial hook-and-line trip limit at 1,500 lbs with no reduction.

-Option c: For the Eastern zone southern subzone
+Option b: For the Eastern Zone Northern Subzone Option c: For the Eastern Zone Southern Subzone

 Alternative 3: Set the commercial hook-and-line trip limit at 2,000 lbs with no reduction.

-Option a: For the Western zone Option b: For the Eastern zone northern subzone Option c: For the Eastern zone southern subzone
+Option b: For the Eastern Zone Northern Subzone Option c: For the Eastern Zone Southern Subzone

 Alternative 4: Set the commercial hook-and-line trip limit at 2,500 lbs with no reduction.

-Option a: For the Western zone Option b: For the Eastern zone northern subzone Option c: For the Eastern zone southern subzone
+Option b: For the Eastern Zone Northern Subzone Option c: For the Eastern Zone Southern Subzone

 Alternative 5: Set the commercial hook-and-line trip limit at 3,000 lbs with no reduction.

-Option a: For the Western zone Option b: For the Eastern zone northern subzone Option c: For the Eastern zone southern subzone
+Option b: For the Eastern Zone Northern Subzone Option c: For the Eastern Zone Southern Subzone

-During the 1996/1997-2000/2001 fishing years, the western zone opened July 1 and closed consistently in August.
-At the Gulf Council's request, NOAA Fisheries Service implemented a 3,000-lb trip limit for the western zone in 1999 to lengthen the fishing season.
-This action appears to be partly successful in that the season has stayed open until at least September and usually until October or November (Table 2.2.1).
-However, the zone is still usually closed for half of the fishing year.
-Reducing the trip limit from 3,000 lbs would likely extend the season and may deter some of the transient fishing that has occurred in the past.
+During the 1996/1997-2000/2001 fishing years, the Western Zone opened July 1 and closed consistently in August.
+At the Gulf Council's request, NOAA Fisheries Service implemented a 3,000-lb trip limit for the Western Zone in 1999 to lengthen the fishing season.
+This action appears to have been partly successful in that the season has stayed open until at least September and usually until October or November (Table 2.2.1).
+However, the Western Zone is still usually closed for more than half of the fishing year.
+Maintaining the existing trip limit at 3,000 pounds as with Alternative 1, Option a, will likely continue this closure pattern.
+Reducing the trip limit from 3,000 lbs as with Alternatives 2, 3 and 4, with Option a would likely extend the season.
+It may also deter some of the transient fishing that has occurred in the past when vessels from the east coast of Florida, in particular, have traveled to the Western Zone thereby increasing effort in this portion of the fishery.
+Alternative 5, Option a would be the same as Alternative 1, Option a.

-The trip limits and trip limit reductions for the northern and southern subzones of the eastern zone were also intended to extend the fishing season.
-Particularly in the southern subzone, fishermen travel long distances to reach the fishing grounds.
+The trip limits and trip limit reductions for the Northern and Southern Subzones of the Eastern Zone (Alternative 1, Options b and c) were also intended to extend the fishing season.
+Particularly in the Southern Subzone, fishermen at times travel long distances to reach the fishing grounds.
 A trip limit of 1,250 lbs may not allow enough income in a trip to cover expenses.
-This problem is exasperated when the trip limit is reduced to 500 lbs, leading to requests for removing the trip limit reduction.
+This problem is exasperated when the trip limit is reduced to 500 lbs, leading to requests for removing the trip limit reduction as would occur with the choice of Alternatives 2, 3, 4, or 5 with Options b and c.
 Additionally, in some years king mackerel have been caught at such a high rate that NOAA Fisheries Service could not implement the reduction to 500 lbs before the zone needed to be closed (Table 2.2.1).